Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 Interior stains are very different from exterior stains.
 They achieve different purposes altogether.
 Interior stains are lighter and less intense than exterior because they have less to worry about from the elements, such as rain and other precipitation.

-You can use an interior stain on just about anything, but it is mostly used for things such as floors, furniture, cabinets, or decor pieces.
-Here are the 6 best wood stain options for your home’s interior projects.
+You can use an interior stain on almost anything, but it is mainly used for floors, furniture, cabinets, or decor.
+Here are the six best wood stain options for your home’s interior projects.

 6 Best Wood Stain Options For Interior